Master equation of discrete time graphon mean field games and teams: Numerical Example

 Here, $p$ represents the intra-community interaction and is assumed as $p=.9$ for our simulation.
 Similarly, $q=.4$ represents the inter-community interaction parameter. \item \textit{Random Geometric graph}: The graphon function is given as

 where $f:[0,.5]\to [0,1]$ is a non-increasing function, and in our simulation we assume it to be $f(x) = e^{\frac{x}{0.5-x}}$. \end{enumerate}

 Figure~\ref{fig:policy} shows the equilibrium policy derived for different graphons for the specific cyber-security example.
 The policies differ as the interaction of the agents with their neighbors influences their strategies.
 Figure~\ref{fig:Phi} gives the relation between $\mu_t$ and $\mu_{t+1}$ as presented in the \eqref{eq:muG_update}.
 Figure~\ref{fig:mfe} shows the equilibrium mean field or in the specific case that we consider when with time, the a mean field distribution of $0.5$ approaches different mean field states for different graphons but with the same state dynamics.
+In Figures~\ref{fig:policy1},~\ref{fig:Phi1},~\ref{fig:mfe1}, we plot the policies and mean field equilibrium or different graphons for the specific cyber-security example when the agents cooperate as a team.